zuozhenggh/learning-library/data-management-library/security/data-safe/discover-mask-sensitive-data/discover-mask-sensitive-data.md

  ![Edit Format button](images/edit-format-button.png)

-- In the **Edit Format** dialog box, view the details for the masking format, including column name, datatype, description, examples, and default configuration.

-  - This is where you can modify a masking format.
+- In the **Edit Format** dialog box, review the details for the masking format, including the datatype, description, examples, and default configuration.
+This is where you can modify a masking format, if needed.
 Click **Cancel**.

    ![Edit Format dialog box](images/edit-format-dialog-box.png)